 Breast Therapy Gel Pads

-On sore breast applying something cool can be very comforting.
+On sore breasts applying something cool can be very comforting.
 My breast felt very hot after nursing my daughter so having these breast therapy gel pads helped so much!
 I kept mine in the fridge so they were not frozen but cold.

 Relax & Take A Break!